cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 last commit for the snapshot height.
 - Save the retrieved values into the state and block stores.

-This code is essentially what the existing implementation of the statesync reactor does, once state syncing is complete minus the functions that apply the snapshot chunks (as this has already been done offline).
+This code is essentially what CometBFT does as part of node setup, once state syncing is complete.

 ### CometBFT based local state sync